 I’ll keep updating this table as I learn more languages and buy more books.

-So, if you’d like to see how I did learning the language you’re interested in, feel free to check my Language Learning series.
+So, if you’d like to see how I learned the language you’re interested in, check out my Language Learning series.

 That’s it for this post, folks.
 I’ll see you later.